brunoribeirol/brunoribeirol/README.md

 <br>

 ## 💬About me:
 - 🔥 Junior Front-End Developer
-- 📘 Computer Science at the University Tiradentes Center (UNIT)
 - 🌱 Currently learning: JavaScript
+- 📘 2° year of Computer Science at UNIT-AL
+- 💻 Studying to get my first opportunity on the market

 <br>